tari-project/tari-launchpad/libs/README.md

 pub enum LaunchpadDelta {
     /// A new configuration is loaded (or changed by an action) UpdateConfig(LaunchpadConfig),
+    /// Updates a session
+    UpdateSession(LaunchpadSession),
+    /// When a task added to the engine TaskAdded(TaskId, TaskState),
     /// Update the state of a container TaskDelta(TaskId, TaskDelta),
     /// Update the state of a wallet